brandonocasey/habitat/README.md

 * How does one extension use another?
 * Can we make the bin folder, optionaly source friendly?
 * Generate Extension stubs
+* requirements.cfg - Required for this extension to work
+* optional.cfg - if these extensions are installed, use them

 ### ~~Milestone 1 - Documentation/Base~~
 * ~~Create the Documentation for extending and the readme~~